Paramore

-The band's second album, Riot!, was released in 2007.
-Thanks to the success of the singles "Misery Business", "Crushcrushcrush", and "That's What You Get", Riot! was a mainstream success and was certified Platinum in the United States.
-Paramore then received a Best New Artist nomination at the 2008 Grammy Awards.
-Their 2009 follow-up, Brand New Eyes, is the band's second-highest-charting album to date, landing at number two on the Billboard 200 with 175,000 first-week sales.
-It produced the top-forty single "The Only Exception" and went platinum in Ireland and the UK, as well as gold in the US, Canada, Australia, and New Zealand.
+The band's second album, Riot!
+(2007) became a mainstream success thanks to the success of the singles "Misery Business", "Crushcrushcrush", and "That's What You Get".
+The album was certified Platinum in the US and the band received a Best New Artist nomination at the 2008 Grammy Awards.
+Their 2009 follow-up, Brand New Eyes, reached number two on the Billboard 200 and became the band's second-highest-charting album to date.
+It produced the top-forty single "The Only Exception" and went platinum in Ireland and the UK.

-Following the departure of Josh and Zac Farro in 2010, the band released their self-titled fourth album in 2013.
-It gave the band their first number one on the US Billboard 200 and was also the number one album in the United Kingdom, Ireland, Australia, New Zealand, Brazil, Argentina and Mexico.
-It included the singles "Still Into You" and "Ain't It Fun", with the latter winning the Grammy Award for Best Rock Song for Williams and York as songwriters, making it Paramore's first Grammy Award win.
-The band's lineup changed once again after this album cycle, with bassist Jeremy Davis leaving the band near the end of 2015 and former drummer Zac Farro rejoining the band in 2017.
-Their fifth studio album, After Laughter, was released later that year to critical acclaim.
-Their sixth studio album, This Is Why, was released in February 2023.
+Following the departure of Zac and Josh Farro in 2010, the band released their self-titled fourth album in 2013.
+Paramore gave the band their first number one album on the US Billboard 200 and was also the number one album in the UK, Ireland, Australia, New Zealand, Brazil, Argentina and Mexico.
+It included the singles "Still Into You" and "Ain't It Fun", with the latter winning the Grammy Award for Best Rock Song for Williams and York as songwriters, making it Paramore's first Grammy win.
+The band's lineup changed once again after this album, with bassist Jeremy Davis leaving the band near the end of 2015 and former drummer Zac Farro rejoining the band in 2017.
+Their albums After Laughter (2017) and This Is Why (2023) peaked within the top-ten, the latter of which won the Grammy Award for Best Rock Album.